 15-30 mg THC: Good for seasoned users who want heightened euphoria and/or relaxation.
 It’s also good for medical patients who have developed a tolerance to lower doses.
 However, this is definitely not recommended for inexperienced users as paranoia is likely to happen.

 Over 100 mg THC: Basically, anything more than 100 mg in weed edibles has a good chance of leading to nausea and paranoia.
-In fact, very few medical patients would ever need anything over 100 mg for effective pain relief.
+In fact, very few medical patients would ever need anything over 100 mg.
 However, there are the few and rare whose THC tolerance levels are so high that they can handle insanely high THC doses, and these are really the only ones who are likely to fully enjoy the experiences that come with consuming an edible that contains 100 mg or more of THC.

 Written By Kim Thompson